Irrelon/ForerunnerDB/readme.md

 ## Version 1.2.17 (2nd Dec 2014)

 ## What is ForerunnerDB
-ForerunnerDB is a NoSQL database for your browser.
+ForerunnerDB is a NoSQL JavaScript database.
 It supports the same query language as MongoDB and runs on browsers and Node.js.

 ## Demo
 You can see an interactive demo at [http://www.forerunnerdb.com/demo.html](http://www.forerunnerdb.com/demo.html)